 Email list metrics

 If your ultimate goal is growing your email subscribers, then that’s the metric that you need to be measuring.

 One way to set this up is to set a goal, for example, someone landing on the ‘Thank you’ page for your email list (or whatever your lead magnet/freebie is).
 You can then track how many people reach that goal and gather data on who they are, where they came from etc.

 5. Less quantifiable indicators

 For example, by creating lots of repurposed content, you are reaching more people and connecting with them in different ways.
-You never know who is watching/reading/listening.
+You never know who is watching, reading or listening.

-When it comes to tracking and measuring the effectiveness of your content repurposing efforts, it all comes down to working out what really matters to you.
+When it comes to tracking and measuring the effectiveness of your content repurposing efforts, it all starts with your goals.
+Content goals and general business goals.

-However, remember, your goals may be less quantifiable and more qualitative, in that case you’ll need to work out other ways to determine your success factors.
+For those less quantifiable goals, you’ll need to work out other ways to determine your success.

-I’ve said it before, don’t track everything – track what matters to you and what will help you in pursuit of your goals.
+We’ve said it before, you don’t need to track everything – track what matters to you and what will help you in pursuit of your goals.
 By doing so, you’ll be one step closer to fine-tuning your content repurposing and scaling your business.